Fake It Flowers

-Fake It Flowers is the debut studio album by Filipino-English singer and songwriter Beabadoobee.
+Fake It Flowers is the debut studio album by Filipino and English singer and songwriter Beabadoobee.
 It was released under English independent label Dirty Hit on 16 October 2020.
 Continuing the departure from her previous lo-fi bedroom pop sound initiated on Space Cadet, Fake It Flowers is a more guitar-driven album which recalls "'90s slacker rock" and alternative rock.
 Beabadoobee announced the release of the album in mid-July 2020 and supported it with the singles "Care", "Sorry", "Worth It", "How Was Your Day?" and "Together".
 She embarked on a headlining tour of the United Kingdom and Ireland to support the album in 2021.

 Background and release

 In early 2020, Beabadoobee achieved international commercial success for the first time in her career after her 2017 single "Coffee" was prominently sampled in Canadian rapper Powfu's 2019 single "Death Bed".
 The song peaked in the top 20 charts of over 27 countries, and earned Beabadoobee her first platinum certification in the United States, United Kingdom, Australia, and New Zealand.

 Amid the international hype over "Death Bed", Beabadoobee announced Fake It Flowers on 14 July 2020 and released the lead single and album opener "Care".
 For the Apple Music At Home Sessions, she performed an acoustic version of "Care" as well as a cover version of Daniel Johnston's "Walking the Cow".
 Beabadoobee announced the release of the album's next single "Sorry" in early August, and released it alongside its music video few days later on 5 August 2020.
 With this release, Beabadoobee revealed the album's track listing, cover art and official release date.
 Before releasing the third single, "Worth It", Beabadoobee announced a headlining tour of the United Kingdom and Ireland to support the album in late 2021.
 On 28 September, she released the single "How Was Your Day?" alongside its music video.
 Beabadoobee released "Together" as the fifth and final single on 13 October 2020.